Eligibility rules for medical programs can be difficult to understand. To help explain them, we put together the tools below:

 Overview of Medical Eligibility Requirements (PDF Version) - This publication is intended for people who want a general overview of program requirements.
 If you don't have Adobe Reader, download it free.

-Detailed rules, policies and procedures (EA-Z Manual) - The "EA-Z Manual" has all of the policies, procedures and Washington Administrative Code rules we use to administer medical programs.
-The manual is used by DSHS staff who determine eligibility, legal professionals, and others.
+Detailed rules, policies and procedures (Apple Health Eligibility Manual) - The "Apple Health Manual" has the policies, procedures and Washington Administrative Code rules we use to administer Apple Health (Medicaid) programs.
+The manual is used by HCA and DSHS staff who determine eligibility, legal professionals, and others.

 Healthcare for Workers with Disabilities (HWD) - It used to be that individuals with disabilities could not keep their Medicaid coverage if they went back to work.
 Under HWD, they don't have to choose between their healthcare and their job.